 the existing file.

-Setting up your Cloud SQL instance to accept SSL/TLS connections enables SSL/TLS connections for the instance, but unsecure connections are still accepted.
-If you do not enforce SSL/TLS for all connections, any issue with your SSL/TLS configuration can cause all connections to default silently to unencrypted.
+Enforce SSL/TLS encryptionConfiguring your Cloud SQL instance to accept SSL/TLS connections enables SSL/TLS connections for the instance, but unencrypted and unsecure connections are still accepted.
 If you do not require SSL/TLS for all connections, clients without a valid certificate are allowed to connect.
 For this reason, if you are accessing your instance using public IP, it is strongly recommended that you enforce SSL for all connections.

 In this case, MySQL clients are only authorized to connect if their IP